 About Me

-Across a career spanning academia, healthcare, business, and psychotherapy, I’ve come to believe that life’s problems are best understood through multiple perspectives.
-Relying only on what’s familiar can offer comfort and certainty – but often limits insight.
-It’s hard to see our own blind spots.
-And when we’re stuck, overwhelmed, or repeating patterns, it’s often because we’re seeing too narrowly.
+Across a career spanning neuroscience, healthcare, corporate leadership and psychotherapy, I've come to believe that what makes the difference – in life, and in therapy – is having multiple ways of looking at a problem, not just one.
+Relying only on what's familiar can offer comfort and certainty, but it often limits insight.
+It's hard to see our own blind spots.
+And when we're stuck, overwhelmed, or repeating patterns we can't seem to break, it's often because we're seeing too narrowly.

 I help my clients step back, widen the frame, and discover new ways of understanding themselves and their lives.

-This isn’t about fixing – it’s about expanding perspective, deepening insight, and creating space for growth and change.
+This isn’t about fixing or applying textbook formulas – it’s about using multiple perspectives to create space for growth and change.

 My Journey From Neuroscience to Existential Practice

-I began with a doctorate in neuroscience at the Institute of Psychiatry, driven by a fascination with the human experience and what drives how thoughts, feelings and behaviours.
-Working in pharmaceutical research taught me how medication can ease symptoms of distress – but also revealed the limits of a one-size-fits-all approach.
+I began with a doctorate in neuroscience at the Institute of Psychiatry, King's College London – driven by a longstanding fascination with human experience and what shapes our thoughts, feelings and behaviour.
+Working in pharmaceutical research afterwards taught me how medication can ease the symptoms of distress – but also revealed the limits of a one-size-fits-all approach to something as complex and individual as a human life.

-In medical education, I developed behaviour-change programmes for healthcare professionals and patients, reinforcing my belief that lasting change must be personal, not prescriptive.
+In medical education, I designed and delivered behaviour-change programmes for healthcare professionals and patients.
+That work deepened my conviction that lasting change must be personal, not prescriptive – that what works is built around the person, not imposed on them.

-Later, when leading and coaching diverse teams in global creative healthcare agencies, I saw how background, motivation, and emotional context shape how people work, relate, and grow.
-I also saw the power of being truly heard – and the transformation that happens when someone feels understood.
+Later, leading and coaching diverse teams across global creative healthcare agencies, I saw how background, motivation and emotional context shape the way people work, relate and grow.
+I also saw, repeatedly, the power of being truly heard – and the change that becomes possible when someone feels genuinely understood rather than managed or assessed.

-That led me to train as an existential psychotherapist and coach, where I could make this kind of deep, personalised work central to my practice.
+That led me to train as an existential psychotherapist – where I could make this kind of deep, personalised work the deliberate centre of my practice, not something that happened alongside everything else.

 My work as a therapist